Wishes (Lari White album)

 Wishes is the second studio album by American country music artist Lari White.
-Released in June 1994, it contains three singles: "That's My Baby", "Now I Know", and "That's How You Know (When You're in Love)", all of which were Top 10 hits on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
+Released on June 14, 1994 via RCA Nashville, it had three singles: "That's My Baby", "Now I Know", and "That's How You Know (When You're in Love)", all of which were Top 10 hits on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

 Content

 White wrote "That's My Baby" with her husband, songwriter Chuck Cannon.
 According to her, the song was climbing the charts when the two were on honeymoon.
 The album itself received RIAA gold certification in the United States.

-Critical reception

 Track listing

 A Track omitted from cassette version.